 - Reaching into right-angle corners or joints

-The fore plane is a tool that helps you prepare and flatten rough workpieces before you use other planes.
+The fore planer is a tool that helps you prepare and flatten rough workpieces before you use other planers.

-In other words, you can plane rough sawn timber and level a workpiece with a fore plane before using a jack plane.
+In other words, you can planer rough sawn timber and level a workpiece with a fore planer before using a jack planer.

-The Japanese plane has a different style compared to the other options on this list.
-Also, the style of using the tool is different (you pull the plane towards you).
+The Japanese planer has a different style compared to the other options on this list.
+Also, the style of using the tool is different (you pull the planer towards you).

 The tool is made from hardwood—red oak or Japanese white.
 Plus, it has a stout iron blade and laminated steel that offers a smooth finish.

-In addition, this tool has a chip breaker with a simple nail in place that bears down on the plane blade and a wedge that holds the blade firmly.
+In addition, this tool has a chip breaker with a simple nail in place that bears down on the planer blade and a wedge that holds the blade firmly.